 Fall 2018 Winner – Devin Cain (University of Maryland)

-Devin from the University of Maryland who is studying for one semester in Madrid, Spain is the first winner of this scholarship.
+Devin from the University of Maryland who is studying for one semester in Madrid, Spain.
 UPDATE: In October 2018, Devin posted this 3 min video of his experience in Spain so far.
 Looks like he’s having fun!

 About Asher & Lyric

-Asher & Lyric Fergusson are passionate travelers who have lived all over the world and especially enjoy exploring Europe and Hawaii.
-One of their most-loved topics to write about is detailed checklists on what to bring for an overseas trip.
+Asher & Lyric Fergusson are passionate travelers and journalists who have lived all over the world and especially enjoy exploring Europe and Hawaii.
+One of their most-loved topics to write about (apart from their in-depth research studies) are detailed checklists on what to bring for an overseas trip.
 Here are a few links to some of their packing lists for the most popular study abroad destinations: